jfx/my-agile-product/README.md

 Features:

   - Remove all children (Reference and category) when removing a baseline - #47,
+  - Unit tests for PasswordFactoryService - #36,

 Bugfixes:

   - Remove container in constructor parameter of baseline and release type - #48,
   - Add a default category when adding a baseline - #46,
   - Remove warning in Robot Framework log - #50,
+  - Improvement of check jenkins job.
+Fix PHP_CodeSniffer issues - #53,

 ### 0.5.0 (07 April 2015)